edouardoyallon/deep_separation_contraction/README.md

 The best accuracy on CIFAR10 should be 95.4, and on CIFAR100 it should be 79.6, with n_channel equal to 512, alpha=1.0.

 # Acknowledgement
-Code modified by Edouard Oyallon
+Code modified by Edouard Oyallon - Team DATA ENS, 2016